MichalOpoka/ecfr/cfr/title-15-Commerce-Foreign-Trade/subtitle-B-Regulations-Relating-Commerce-Foreign-Trade/chapter-IX-National-Oceanic-Atmospheric-Administration-Department-Commerce/subchapter-B-Ocean-Coastal-Resource-Management/part-922-National-Marine-Sanctuary-Program-Regulations/subpart-I-Grays-Reef-National-Marine-Sanctuary/section-922.92.md

 (iv) For law enforcement purposes.

-(b) All activities currently carried out by the Department of Defense within the Sanctuary are essential for the national defense and, therefore, not subject to the prohibitions in this section and § 922.94.
+(b) All activities currently carried out by the Department of Defense within the Sanctuary are essential for the national defense and, therefore, not subject to the prohibitions in this section and §922.94.
 The exemption of additional activities having significant impacts shall be determined in consultation between the Director and the Department of Defense.

-(c) The prohibitions in this section and in § 922.94 do not apply to any activity conducted under and in accordance with the scope, purpose, terms, and conditions of a National Marine Sanctuary permit issued pursuant to 15 CFR 922.48 and 922.93.
+(c) The prohibitions in this section and in § 922.94 do not apply to any activity conducted under and in accordance with the scope, purpose, terms, and conditions of a National Marine Sanctuary permit issued pursuant to subpart D of this part and § 922.93.

 (d) The prohibitions in this section and in § 922.94 do not apply to any activity necessary to respond to an emergency threatening life, property, or the environment.

 [76 FR 63832, Oct.
-14, 2011, as amended at 79 FR 41881, July 18, 2014]
+14, 2011, as amended at 79 FR 41881, July 18, 2014; 88 FR 966, Jan.
+6, 2023; 88 FR 19826, Apr.
+4, 2023]